Certificate in Online & Telephone Counselling

 We run our online and telephone counselling course in the UK and we map our course to the BACP core competencies for online and telephone counselling.

-Training on how to transfer face to face skills to work safely and ethically online and via telephone
+Get expert training from the Counselling Tutor team on how to transfer face-to-face skills to work safely and ethically online and via telephone

 The BACP’s curriculum suggests that e-counselling training courses include the following topics, which it splits into eight module areas: